algorand/pyteal/docs/abi.rst

        * :any:`Router` usage for defining how to route program invocations.
     * For general purpose :any:`Subroutine` definition usage, use at your own risk.
 Based on feedback, the API and usage patterns will change more freely and with less effort to provide migration paths.

+`ARC-4 <https://arc.algorand.foundation/ARCs/arc-0004>`_ introduces a set of standards that increase the interoperability of smart contracts in the Algorand ecosystem.
+This set of standards is commonly referred to as Algorand's application binary interface, or ABI.

+This page will introduce and explain the relevant concepts necessary to build a PyTeal application that adheres to the ARC-4 ABI standards.

 TODO: warning about how ABI types are intended to be used at the moment (for standard serialization at the incoming and outgoing layers of contract) - internal use may be extremely inefficient with ABI types
 TODO: warning about how internal representation of ABI types may change over time

 Types
 ------

-The ABI supports a variety of types whose encodings are standardized.
+The ABI supports a variety of data types whose encodings are standardized.

+Be aware that the ABI type system in PyTeal has been designed specifically for the limited use case of describing a program's inputs and outputs.
+At the time of writing, we **do not recommend** using ABI types in a program's internal storage and computation logic, as the more basic :any:`TealType.uint64` and :any:`TealType.bytes` :any:`Expr` types are far more efficient for these purposes.

 Fundamentals
 ~~~~~~~~~~~~

-Before we introduce these ABI types, it's important to understand the fundamentals of how PyTeal's ABI type system works.
+Before diving into the specific ABI types, let us first explain the the fundamentals of PyTeal's ABI type system, which includes behavior common to all ABI types.

 :code:`abi.BaseType`
 ^^^^^^^^^^^^^^^^^^^^